The Five Main Components of a Fully Developed EHR System

 Key components of an EHR

 The early 1960s saw the inception of an electronic medical record for the first time ever, and since then we’ve come a long way.
 The first EHR software solutions that appeared in the 1990s were simple digital documents that gained importance as interactive “partners” to doctors or healthcare facilities.
 Since then, EHRs have advanced to provide value far beyond just your average patient care charting system.
-The following are some of the most important features of an EHR Software.
+The largest EHR vendors provide the following capabilities within their systems.

 Try OnPage for FREE!
 Request an enterprise free trial.